-Giuseppe Garibaldi is considered a “fathers of the fatherland” in Italy through his great role in Italian history.
+Giuseppe Garibaldi is considered one of the “fathers of the fatherland” in Italy due to his significant role in Italian history.
 He unified Italy during the Italian Risorgimento through his extensive campaigns as a military general and politician.
 His military ventures in South America and his part in Italian unification earned him worldwide recognition and the title, “Hero of Two Words.”

 Youth and Revolution